Vortexdude/src/drupal/kickstart/README.md

 root /home/site/wwwroot/devportal/web;
 ```

-9. In the web apps, data is not persistence accept the /home directory, so we will keep the nginx configuration inside it and copy the file into default ngnix configuration path after restarting the web server. so, for this go to the web apps configuration and paste the lines into there and save it.
-Web App > Configuration > General Settings > startup command
+9. In the web apps, data is not persistence accept the **/home** directory, so we will keep the nginx configuration inside the home directory and copy the file into default ngnix configuration path after restarting the web server.
+Go to the web apps configuration and paste the lines into there and save it. **Web App** > **Configuration** > **General Settings** > **startup command**
 ``` bash
 cp /home/default /etc/nginx/sites-enabled/default; service nginx restart
 ```